flintlib/arb/doc/source/fmpr.rst

 .. function:: void fmpr_randtest_special(fmpr_t x, flint_rand_t state, slong bits, slong mag_bits)

-    Indentical to *fmpr_randtest*, except that the output occasionally is set to an infinity or NaN.
+    Identical to *fmpr_randtest*, except that the output occasionally is set to an infinity or NaN.